terraform-google-modules/terraform-google-project-factory/README.md

 To include G Suite integration for creating groups and adding Service Accounts into groups, use the [gsuite_enabled module][gsuite-enabled-module].

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [2.4.1].

 ## Upgrading

-The current version is 2.X.
+The current version is 3.X.
 The following guides are available to assist with upgrades:

 - [0.X -> 1.0](./docs/upgrading_to_project_factory_v1.0.md)
 - [1.X -> 2.0](./docs/upgrading_to_project_factory_v2.0.md)